-an sitting writing at a desk, using a wheelchair.
-In the background is a scene of war with a plane and bombed buildings.
+The drawing shows a man sitting writing at a desk, using a wheelchair.
+In the background is a scene of war with a plane

 Many thanks to Hani Michael, an Eritrean refugee who lives in Ethiopia, for drawing this sketch to accompany José's blog.
 It illustrates how peer researchers draw on insights from their own experiences.